A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Optimization of multiscale problems based on the TSRBLOD

 \subsection{Localized full order model using the LOD}

-The LOD is by now a well-established multiscale method that is particularly flexible for rough and non-periodic multiscale coefficients.
-Since we intend to use the PG--LOD as the FOM model of the optimality system \eqref{eq:optimality_conditions}, we now explain the primary concepts of the method.
-We refer to \cite{LODbook} for more background and to \cite{tsrblod}, where the same notation is used.
+The LOD is a well-established multiscale method that is flexible for rough and non-periodic multiscale coefficients.
+Since we use the PG--LOD as the FOM model of the optimality system \eqref{eq:optimality_conditions}, we now explain the primary concepts of the method.
+We refer to \cite{LODbook} for more background and to \cite{tsrblod}, where the same notation is used.\\

-\paragraph{Localized orthogonal decomposition method} Typical for multiscale methods, we use a low-dimensional coarse-mesh $\Gridh$ with mesh size $H \gg h$ and construct the respective FE space by $V_H := V_h \cap \mathcal{P}_1(\Gridh)$.
-Subsequently, we define the corresponding ideal LOD space by
+\textbf{Localized orthogonal decomposition method.} As typical for multiscale methods, we use a low-dimensional coarse-mesh $\Gridh$ with mesh size $H \gg h$ such that $\gridh$ is a refinement of $\Gridh$.
+We construct the respective FE space by $V_H := V_h \cap \mathcal{P}_1(\Gridh)$.
+The corresponding ideal LOD space is defined by